rohammosalli/python-app/README.md

 Exposing applications using services
-1. There are five types of Services:
+There are five types of Services:
-2. ClusterIP (default)
+1. ClusterIP (default)
-3. NodePort
+2. NodePort
-4. LoadBalancer
+3. LoadBalancer
-5. ExternalName
+4. ExternalName
-6. Headless
+5. Headless

-we used ClusterIP for our applications and LoadBalancer for our Ingress Controller
+We used ClusterIP for our applications and LoadBalancer for our Ingress Controller

 ```bash
 helm install stable/nginx-ingress --namespace kube-system --name nginx  --set controller.hostNetwork=true,controller.kind=DaemonSet, --set controller.service.externalTrafficPolicy=Local